 Carbs are one of the basic nutrients found in all plant foods.
-And based on its chemical structures, it’s classified as monosaccharide, disaccharides and polysaccharides.
-In simple terms carbs can be divided as simple carbs or complex carbs.
-It is important to know that Indian low carb diet calls for minimum or no intake of simple carbs , like that coming from corn syrups , sugars ,cane sugars and honey.
+And based on its chemical structures, it’s classified as monosaccharide, disaccharides, and polysaccharides.
+In simple terms, carbs can be divided as simple carbs or complex carbs.
+It is important to know that the Indian low carb diet calls for minimum or no intake of simple carbs, like that coming from corn syrups, sugars, cane sugars, as well as honey.

-The complex carbs are rather healthy for the body and yes even allowed in the Indian low carb diet for weight loss.
+The complex carbs are rather healthy for the body as well as they are allowed in the Indian low carb diet for weight loss.
 When we dieticians plan diets, the calorific distribution of a balanced diet is usually like below –

 |carbs – 65 – 70 %|

 |fats – 15 – 10 %|

 This distribution is changed depending on the individual requirement and medical conditions.
 As you can clearly see that the majority of calories come from carbs, to plan an Indian low carb diet is a little challenging.
 We need to provide calories through proteins as well as fats.
 We cannot overdo the fats, of course, Hence it leaves us with the only option of meeting the calorie requirements through proteins.
 Each of these nutrients provides a different amount of calories.

 |Carb – 1 gm provides 4 kcals|